 She found out that an autosomal dominant gene caused the long bones of the legs to be shorter.
 Similarly, it was also discovered that the mutation had occurred spontaneously within the Munchkin gene pool.

 A few concerns were raised about these cats.
 They may include spinal problems, hip dysplasia, and degenerative disc disease.
 However, the breed was new, so that the studies were not considered conclusive.

 This program tracks the pedigrees and monitors the breeding statistics.
-Moreover, it confirmed that the genes governing short legs were dominant, and it can pass to its offsprings.
+Moreover, it confirmed that the genes governing short legs were dominant, and they can pass to their offspring.
 Later, the Munchkin cat breed was recognized for the New Breed and Color status in TICA in 1995.

 After it got accepted, this breed faced many negative attitudes from the cat fancy than the general public.
 Nevertheless, it has contributed to its growing popularity.